salmanalibanani/salmanalibanani.com/content/post/my-life-ned-episode-1.md

 I was immediately impressed by his poised demeanor and self-assured presence.

-I can't remember if I had heard such an authentic American ascent in Pakistan before.
+I can't remember if I had heard such an authentic American accent in Pakistan before.
 As he introduced himself, he said that he did his undergrad from N.E.D., and his graduate studies from a famous U.S. university of which I can't remember the name right now.
 And that he was "Inshallah" going to be enrolled in a Ph.D. program at another famous U.S. university soon.

 At the age of 17, on my very first day at N.E.D., I found myself amidst a cohort of top H.S.C. graduates from across Pakistan.
 To give you some context, even though I was a good student myself, I was barely able to get into Computer Systems Engineering program at N.E.D., surviving the cut off by 2 marks if I remember correctly.
 So basically everybody around me had better results than me at HSC, and I was sitting in the same room as arguably the best students in the country of that age group.
 And now this guy, our lecturer, was probably as impressive as they get.